geraintluff/uri-templates/README.md

 ## License

-This project is released under an [MIT license](http://geraintluff.github.io/tv4/LICENSE.txt).
+This project is released as [public-domain](http://geraintluff.github.io/tv4/LICENSE.txt).
+Anybody can modify or re-license it for any purpose, without restriction.